SagaeHaruki/SGameScripts/README.md

 <h1>Current Changes:</h1>

 [Dec.
+18, 2023]
+- Fix a bug on which the player cannot jump when going down a slope
+- Jump Height adjustments
+- Rework on the new Jumping System

+<h1>Previous Changes</h1>

+[Dec.
 17, 2023]
 - Added a version 4 of the player movement script
 - New PlayerState System indicates if the player is Idling, Walking, Moving, Jumping, etc...